School excursionSpecial Offer

 Living Country, living culture

-Join us for Living Country, living culture – a Stage 2 HSIE excursion in Bournda National Park.
+Join us for Living Country, Living Culture – a Stage 2 History excursion in Bournda National Park.
 In this cross-curricular program, an Aboriginal guide will help students understand the importance of culture and caring for Country.

 Read more about Living Country, living culture